-Entries to all regional events should be postmarked or submitted online 21 days prior to the first day of competition.
+Entries to all regional events should be submitted online by January 25, 2024 (for the 2024 regional competition).

 Entry/Number of Dancers Max Time

-Entry fees must be paid in full 2 weeks prior to competition date.
+Entry fees must be paid in full one month prior to competition date.

 - Dance Prodigy Titles $30.00